psistats/ci-testing/README.md

 $ git checkout https://github.com/[your name]/citest
 ```

-Next, edit the file `citest/building/jenkins/citest-snapshot.groovy`.
-On line 13, change the url to match your github url, and change `credentialsId` to match the ID you used when creating the username/password credentials in Jenkins.
-On line 14, change the string 'psikon-ci-github-ssh' to the same id you used when creating the SSH key credential in Jenkins.
-Save the file when complete.
-As well, look for instances of `python-py35` or `python-py36` and replace them with the names of your python installations.

-Afterwards, edit the file `citest/building/jenkins/citest-snapshot.yaml`.
-Change url to match your github url, and change the credentials id to the same one you used in `citest-snapshot.groovy`.

 Next, edit the file `citest/building/jenkins/citest.yaml` and change the URL and credential id accordingly.

 Finally, edit the file `citest/Jenkinsfile`.
 Look for instances of psikon-py35 and psikon-py36 and change them to the names of your python installations that you setup in Jenkins.